LTC Tree

 Here at CompareLongTermCare.org we provide a free side-by-side comparison of all the major companies in the market.

-The above list is not comprehensive, but these are the primary companies that we see having competitive hybrid offerings, and our free service will compare all of the above side-by-side.
+The above list includes the primary companies that we see having competitive hybrid offerings, and our free service will compare all of the above side-by-side.

 • Takeaway #5: Some of the major "Blue Chip" companies offer very good Hybrid Long-Term Care Insurance policy options.